harumuki/thorsten-hans.com/_posts/2016-01-07-building-an-electron-app-using-angular-beta0-in-typescript.md

 ```

 The essential and new part here is the usage of `provide` to tell angular where the new `base` is.
 However, there is more required.
-Angular is offering a `Location` service which is responsible for interacting with the browser’s URL.
+Angular is offering a `Location` service which is responsible for interacting with the browser's URL.
 Check out `app.component.ts` (Snippet 2); the `RouteConfig` can take an optional `useAsDefault` property of type boolean.
-Setting this to true works fine when not using `provide` but the combination of `provide` and `useAsDefault: true` didn’t work for me here.
-That’s why I used the `Location` service (provided by *Angular's* DI container) to redirect the user immediately to the **Splash Component**.
+Setting this to true works fine when not using `provide` but the combination of `provide` and `useAsDefault: true` didn't work for me here.
+That's why I used the `Location` service (provided by *Angular's* DI container) to redirect the user immediately to the **Splash Component**.

 ```typescript
 import { Component } from 'angular2/core';